 Many of the world's automakers issued the World-wide Fuel Charter that recommends gasoline specifications to provide improved performance and emission control system protection for your vehicle.
 Gasolines that meet the World-wide Fuel Charter should be used when available.
 Ask your fuel supplier about gasolines that meet the World-wide Fuel Charter.
+In Canada.

-In Canada, look for fuels that display the Auto Ma look for fuels that display the Auto Makers' Choice[®] logo.
+look for fuels that display the Auto Makers' Choice logo.